Rwandan Alex Ruta would have been deported had the Constitutional Court not intervened.

 He was placed in a witness protection programme but did not apply for asylum.

-Ruta was in March 2016 for being in possession of a fraudulent asylum-seeker permit and for traffic violations.
+Ruta was arrested in March 2016 for being in possession of a fraudulent asylum-seeker permit and for traffic violations.
 The department of home affairs sought to deport him to Rwanda‚ after he served his sentence for being in possession of the fake permit.

 But Ruta believed that he should be given a chance to apply for asylum and the high court in Pretoria granted him this right.